juji/use-simple-debounce/README.md

 ## Why Choose use-simple-debounce?

 1. **Zero Dependencies** - No risk of version conflicts or security issues
-2. **Universal Compatibility** - Works with React 16.8+, Preact, Solid, Svelte, Vue, and vanilla JavaScript
+2. **Universal Compatibility** - Works with React 16.8+, Solid, Svelte, Vue, and vanilla JavaScript
 3. **Tiny Bundle Size** - Minimal impact on your app's size
 4. **Simple API** - Easy to understand and use across all frameworks
 5. **Memory Safe** - Automatic cleanup prevents memory leaks